Prepare for landing. Reykjanes Peninsula is Iceland's busiest runway and a major hub for transatlantic flights

 By boat

-The ferry is a great option for anyone who’d like to bring their own car, camper, or motorbike to explore Iceland.
+The ferry is an excellent option for anyone who wants to explore Iceland by car, camper, or motorbike.

 The M/S Norröna, operated by Smyril Lines, sails to Iceland year-round, making weekly trips from Denmark to Iceland via the Faroe Islands.
-The ferry boasts over 360 cabins, with a range of options spanning from simple couchette to luxury suite with private bathroom.
+The ferry boasts over 360 cabins, with various options spanning from a simple couchette to a luxury suite with a private bathroom.
 The ferry is well-appointed, with a gourmet restaurant, bar, cinema, and even a swimming pool.
 This is the only boat that will allow you to bring a vehicle.
 Note that all vehicles transported to Iceland must be pre-registered with the Icelandic Transportation Authority.

 Cruise ship in Ísafjörður